 Council applies a differential rate to industrial, commercial properties and vacant land.
 This applies a premium based on the principle that industrial and commercial properties place a greater burden on infrastructure and achieve direct benefits from council parking and health regulations, events, tourism, etc. For vacant land, the differential rate provides an incentive to encourage property development.
 In 2022-23 a differential premium of 62 per cent above the residential rate was applied, equating to 12 per cent of total rate revenue (\$4.7 million) being paid by this sector.
+These ratios will continue into 2023-24.

-This premium compares favourably with the 2020-21 metropolitan average of 97 per cent, as shown on the following page.
+This premium compares favourably with the 2022-23 metropolitan average of 107 per cent, as shown on the following page.